mcolvin/pst_model/readme.md

 # Pallid Sturgeon Effects Analysis Quantitative Modelling

 ## Objectives
+The objectives of the current model version is to provide a generic working template to demonstrate abilities to simulate population dynamics.

 ## Description
 This repository contains source code for effects analysis of Missouri River hydro operations on Pallid Sturgeon population dynamics.

 ## Spatial extent and grain
-The model simulates Missouri River Pallid sturgeon populations from the confluence of the Missouri River with the Mississippi River upstream to the Missouri and Yellowstone River reaches in Montana, USA.
-The Missouri River is divided into 2 major basin, lower and upper representing natural breaks in the river system and Pallid sturgeon population.
-The upper and lower sections are divided into 2 lower and upper sections.

-* Lower Missouri River basin (RKM 0 to RKM ??)
-    * Lower basin-Lower Missouri River segment (RKM ?? to RKM ??))
-	* Upperbasin-Lower Missouri River segment (RKM ?? to RKM ??))
-* Upper Missouri River basin (RKM 0 to RKM ??)
-    * Upper basin-Lower Missouri River segment (RKM ?? to RKM ??))
-	* Lower basin-Lower Missouri River segment (RKM ?? to RKM ??))
+The current model simulates a hypothetical population of Missouri River Pallid sturgeon

 ## Temporal resolution
-The model simulates population dynamics on an annual time step.
+The model simulates population dynamics on an annual time stepover a user specified time horizon..

-## Pallid sturgeon life history and stages
+## Pallid sturgeon life history and stages included in the model
+1. Gametes and developing embryos
+2. Free larvae
+3. Exogenously feeding larvae and age-0 (up to ~365 days post hatch)
+4. Juveniles
+5. Adults